elcicd/el-CICD-docs/README.md

 ### Concepts

-CICD has been around for many years, and comprises a number of concepts.
-At its most fundamental level CICD is the process of building software as soon as source code is delivered to a software project, and the ability to to deploy of the software after a successful build.
+CICD has been around for many years, and comprises a number of concepts and processes.
+At its most fundamental level CICD is the process of building software as soon as source code is delivered to a software project, and and then deploying the software after a successful build.
 Ideally it encompasses the execution of builds, test scripts, and scans of source code as soon as it is delivered, and the deployment into any and all environments supported by the SDLC of a team and/or organization.

 el-CICD was designed and built to easily and transparently support and the following concepts.
 These concepts are presented in the context of el-CICD, and is not meant to be a complete discussion of all things CICD.

 ### Environments

 A SDLC typically includes a number of deployment phases before ultimately being released to production.
-Each stage is ideally hosted in its own environment, although sometimes environments are created to support more than one SDLC stage; e.g. a QA environment being used for user acceptance testing (UAT), and a Stg environment doubling as a load testing and Pre-prod(uction) environment.
-In general, environments should be viewed as a linear set of steps form the initial build in Dev to final release in Prod.
+Each stage is ideally hosted in its own environment, although sometimes environments are created to support more than one SDLC stage; e.g. a quality assurance (QA) environment being used for user acceptance testing (UAT), and a staging environment (stg) doubling as a load testing and Pre-prod(uction) environment.

 Environments are a key concept that needs to be supported by any CICD system.
 While deployments to each environment should ideally be exactly the same from Dev to Prod, there are many reasons why this is rarely true based on need and other practical matters; however, best practices are to design deployments to each environment as close to production as possible, and the closer to a production environment a deployment gets the closer the environment should resemble production.
 While not always the case, environments are usually organized as a linear sequence; e.g. from Dev to QA  to Stage to Prod.  el-CICD supports a configurable, linear sequence of environments, with a few exceptions to be described below.